Holmes County teen arrested on charge of threatening to conduct a mass shooting

 Westville, Fla. — A Holmes County teen has been arrested after threatening on social media that he was going to conduct a “killing spree.”

-The 15-year-old teen has been charged with written threats to kill or conduct a mass shooting after the Holmes County Sheriff’s Office was alerted by several citizens that he had been making the threatening posts on his Instagram page.
+The 15-year-old teen, identified as Alex Baker, has been charged with written threats to kill or conduct a mass shooting after the Holmes County Sheriff’s Office was alerted by several citizens that he had been making the threatening posts on his Instagram page.

-In those posts, the teen claimed to be in possession of the explosive, Tannerite, and mentioned that he was “waiting to blow up a special house,” and “going on a killing spree.”
+In those posts, Baker claimed to be in possession of the explosive, Tannerite, and mentioned that he was “waiting to blow up a special house,” and “going on a killing spree.”

 Through an investigation into his account, deputies were able to find images of a pistol, and photos of Tannerite and a magazine with bullets, as well as the threatening comments on the teen’s Instagram page.

-He has been taken to the Juvenile Detention Center in Bay County.
+He has been taken to the Juvenile Detention Center in Bay County and is charged with written threats to kill or conduct a mass shooting.

-According to HCSO officials, he had previously been out of the detention center and on an ankle monitor for an unrelated charge.
+According to HCSO officials, Baker had previously been out of the detention center and on an ankle monitor for an unrelated charge.

+The photo of Baker was released to the media in August of 2019 when he and another juvenile ran away with a reportedly stolen truck.

+In Florida, if the crime is a felony, juvenile names, mugshots, and other information can be released by law enforcement under Section 39.045(9), Florida Statutes.